 Ironically, resilience training often encourages individuals to have an honest look at themselves, to consider what is working for them, how to do things differently to be more effective.
 By sending individuals on such courses, isn’t an organisation in denial that it might benefit from doing the same?

-This blog was initially written by Dr Caroline Marlow for, and published by, the Law Society but adapted here for cross-industry consideration.
+Initially written by Caroline for the Law Society (26.6.18), we’ve adapted it for all industries to consider.
 Our thanks go to the Law Society editorial team for their editorial advice.